-- According to Builtwith, Divi by Elegant Themes is the most popular theme used by 6% of websites analyzed by their service.
+- According to BuiltWith, Hello Elementor is the most popular theme among the top 1 million websites and is used by 1.17% of websites analyzed by their service.

 - Thousands of themes are sold by commercial WordPress theme shops with an average price of $40 per theme.

 - Elementor is the most popular WordPress page builder in the market.
 Elementor market share is now 14.1% of all WordPress sites.
 Although we use and recommend SeedProd because it’s faster and lets you build fully custom WordPress themes without any code.

 WordPress is a self-hosted website-building software.
 In other words, you need to have a web hosting provider to create a website with WordPress.